willphan1712000/project-bio/README.md

 > We also create an abstraction layer for Entity Manager (or a wrapper over Entity Manager) called Database that helps do CRUD operations easier

 - This project also uses an abstraction layer over calling api endpoint to other servers to get resources (microservice architecture) called TalkToOtherServer.php

+- When calling api endpoints, each api controller inherits APIAbstract or APISecret to protect the api routes itself

 - Model Migration